 Can I give my shares to family members while I am alive?

 Yes, this is called a “Gift of Settlement Common Stock” Under the 1991 Amendments to ANSCA (43.U.S.C 1601 et sq), you may give stock to only a person who is your child, grandchild, great-grandchild, niece, nephew, brother or sister.
-This person must be an Alaskan Native, descendant of an Alaskan Native, legally or tribally adopted into your family.
+This person must be an Alaskan Native, a descendant of an Alaskan Native, legally or tribally adopted into your family.

 How can I ensure my shares will be passed on the way I choose upon my passing?

-You can will or bequeath your shares of Sitnasuak Native Corporation stock in a formal will or Sitnasuak Native Corporation Stock Will.
+You can bequeath your shares of Sitnasuak Native Corporation stock in a formal will or Sitnasuak Native Corporation Stock Will.
 This will ensure that your shares are inherited by the people you choose.
 Sitnasuak encourages every Shareholder to complete a stock will.

 What happens if I do not have a will upon my passing?